Rumyra/Pocket-Kitten/tutorial/tutorial.md

 If we hop back to the add on page in Firefox, we can see there are two options for installing an app in the simulator.
 You can choose a local file, or you can link to a URL.
 Here we're going to do the former.
 So let's start creating some app files.

-The app we're going to build here is called 'Pocket Kitten'.
+The app we're going to build here is called **Pocket Kitten**.
 It displays a picture of a kitten, and when you tap the device is displays a different picture of a kitten.
-(Big thanks to [@sammachin](http://www.twitter.com/sammachin) for letting me steal his concept).
-Begin by creating a folder for your app and inside that create two more folders, one for your css (style) and one for your javascript (js).
-The first file we need is manifest.webapp, this just sets up some data (and permissions if you're using web APIs), in json format, about our app.
+Begin by creating a folder for your app and inside that create two more folders, one for your CSS (_style_) and one for your javascript (_js_).
+The first file we need is _manifest.webapp_, this just sets up some data (and permissions if you're using web APIs), in json format, about our app.

 ~~~